 You Need to Be the Scientist To Overcome Defeat

 I like to tell my clients to think of themselves as a science experiment.
 Take the emotional part out of it.
-If you “fall off the wagon,” look for triggers.
+If you “fall off the wagon,” (which by the way there is no wagon…you’ve either decided to head towards your goals or you haven’t).
+Look for triggers that might have led you in the direction you chose.
 Maybe you had a rough day at work, or your kids just won’t stop arguing – and the next thing you know, you find yourself diving headfirst into a pint of Häagen-Dazs®.

 But a lapse doesn’t mean that it’s all over.
 You can overcome defeat.